-- a) the transceiver shall be operated as described at paragraph E.2.b above for the duration of the test period; and - b) in addition, the transceiver shall be operated as described at paragraph E.2.a above for one 15 minute period during which the temperature is rising, and for one 15 minute period during which the temperature is falling.
+- a) the transceiver shall be operated as described at paragraph E.2.b above for the duration of the test period; and - b) in addition, the transceiver shall be operated as described at paragraph E.2.a above for one 15-minute period during which the temperature is rising, and for one 15-minute period during which the temperature is falling.

-E.5 SATELLITE QUALITATIVE TESTS (C/S T.007, SECTION A.2.5)
+E.5 Satellite Qualitative Tests (C/S T.007, section A.2.5)

-The beacon transceiver shall be operated as described at paragraph E.2.a above for the entire duration that the beacon is in view of the satellite.
+The beacon transceiver shall be operated as described at paragraph E.2.a above for the entire duration that the beacon is in view of the satellite or for the entire duration of the test.